Driving behaviour change for positive patient outcomes in pharma

 This can be achieved through various channels, including online resources, educational materials, and partnerships with healthcare providers.
 Additionally, pharmaceutical companies can invest in public health campaigns to raise awareness about specific conditions and the importance of adhering to prescribed treatments.

-In a recent project, we collaborated with a pharma client to conduct a diary study for young people living with haemophilia.
+In one of our projects, we collaborated with a pharma client to conduct a diary study for young people living with haemophilia.
 The long gaps between appointments with HCPs meant that the picture provided in consultations didn’t always accurately reflect patients’ health across the previous 6-12 months.
 The digital diary tool allowed patients to record their symptoms over time as they occurred, facilitating better quality conversations with HCPs and more tailored treatment recommendations.
 This is an example of how behaviour and habit change on the part of patients — in the form of answering regular questions about their health to form an ongoing diary — can enable better health outcomes.

 Patient-centric communication